nyccyn/flexi-container/README.md

 });
 ```

-Contract's members can be either `Contract.Function` or `Contract.Event`
+Contract's members can be either `Contract.Function` or `Contract.Event`.
+When members is a `Contract.Event`, the method will be exposed to the concrete class.

 our service just implement a class with the same members
 ```javascript